manu-123gill/helpdesk/helpdesk.md

     Automatic reminders for important academic deadlines.
 ##    Mobile Accessibility:

-    Mobile app or mobile-friendly web version for accessibility on smartphones and tablets
+  #  It is mobile app web version for accessibility .

    ## Feedback System:

-    Students and faculty can provide feedback on the resolution process.
-    Feedback used for continuous improvement of support services.
+    Students  can provide feedback on the resolution process and used for continuous improvement.